brianholland99/main_system_install/initial.md

 ## Overview

-Current install is normal install of Ubuntu 20.04 Desktop ISO.
+Current install starts with a minimal install of the Ubuntu 20.04 Desktop ISO.
 Most of the defaults work for me.
 I indicate the choices I made during the install and is notated by the information after the '==>'.